malpinder/mentoring-resources/rails/methods_overview/forms.md

 Objectless input helpers
 ------------------------

-The input helpers that end in _tag don't need a form builder object or an instance, so you can use those in `form_tag` blocks.
-(You can also use them in `form_for` block.)
+The input helpers that end in _tag don't need a form builder object or an instance, so you can use these in `form_tag` blocks.
+(You can also use them in `form_for` block, if you want to, but you can't use form_for inputs in a form_tag block.)
 The first argument is the name of the field, the second is the value.

     label_tag(:first_name)
     text_field_tag(:first_name)